-Meet our past volunteers and read what they had to say about their own volunteer experience with School in Paradise
+Meet our past volunteers and read what they had to say about their experience with School in Paradise

 Dominika and Sebastian Kluzovi

 Volunteers from the Czech Republic, June – July 2019